“Twelve O’clock High” may be this best World War II movie ever made.

 The standard of performance set forth by Gen. Frank Savage in “Twelve O’clock high” is “maximum effort”.
 Although there is some doubt in the movie as to what “maximum effort” entails, you can see that “ideal” is being strove for throughout this movie.

 Gen. Savage pushes both himself and his men.
-Their new successes promotes pride in what they’ve done and will continue to do.
+Their new successes promote pride in what they’ve done and will continue to do.

 I don’t think that I gave any spoilers.
-It my hope that in writing this article that you will gain a deep appreciation for this film.
+It is my hope that in writing this article that you will gain a deep appreciation for this film.

 - My first challenge is if you have seen “Twelve O’clock High”, please see it again and look for these leadership lessons that I’ve outlined here in this short article.

 - My second challenge is If you have not seen it, See it.
 This movie will give you an understanding of lessons in leadership in ways beyond what you may imagine.

 “Twelve O’clock High” has been required viewing by our military academies for many years.
 I think it still is!